-You may be wondering why we make such a big deal about the drivers in the Frontier Studio Monitors being time aligned.
-Is this all marketing nonsense and does it make a difference?
-Also, what does it mean?
-Is it electronic, or is it mechanical?
-This article will answer those questions, why the feature is important, and that it can make a very real difference in how you perceive your soundstage and accuracy of your mixes.
+You may be wondering why we make such a big deal about the drivers in the Frontier Studio Monitors being time aligned, and if you have memory of a certain cable company that became synonymous with snake oil calling their cables time aligned, you may be skeptical.
+Rest assured that this design feature is definitely not marketing nonsense and can make a very real difference in how you perceive your soundstage as well as the accuracy of your mixes.

 What is a Time Aligned Studio Monitor?